UWPCE-PythonCert-ClassRepos/SP_2019_210A_classroom/notes_for_class/Readme.rst

 Sphinx allows you to write your documents in simple, human readable text files, and then publish is as html, PDF, eBook formats, etc.

-It's a very useful tool to learn if you are going to be doign Python development.
+It's a very useful tool to learn if you are going to be doing Python development.

 Building These Docs
 -------------------

-These docs are wuite readable i text form, but if you want them to look nice, or want to test any additions you may make, you can build them on your own machine with Sphinx:
+These docs are quite readable in text form, but if you want them to look nice, or want to test any additions you may make, you can build them on your own machine with Sphinx:

 http://www.sphinx-doc.org/en/master/